sharnett/march-madness-2015/README.md

-# march-madness-2015
+#Using integer programming and portfolio optimization to pick a March Madness bracket

-Using Python and integer programming to produce an optimal March Madness bracket
+In this notebook I explore the use of an [integer program](http://en.wikipedia.org/wiki/Integer_programming) solver in Python to pick an optimal March Madness bracket.

+I use the [cvxopt](http://cvxopt.org/) Python interface to the [glpk](https://www.gnu.org/software/glpk/) solver, both freely available.
+I also use pandas and numpy.
+Installing cvxopt and glpk was simple but not completely straightforward; see the appendix at the end for how I did it.